re-fort/vue-webpack-boilerplate/README.md

 - power-assert

 ## Features
-- Practical demo (with auth example)
+- Practical demo (authentication, pagination, notification and tracking with GA)
 - Ready to use Vue plugins (vue-router, Vuex)
 - Use of webpack and vue-loader with Hot Module Replacement
 - Unit Testing (with Karma + Mocha + vue-test-utils)